Frederick P. Cerise, MD, MPH, was named President and Chief Executive Officer in March 2014.

 He earned a bachelor’s degree from Texas Christian University and a law degree from St. Mary’s University School of Law.

-John Moore, CPA, joined Parkland in January 2015 from Carolinas HealthCare System in Charlotte, North Carolina, where he served as Vice President/Chief Financial Officer since 2008.
+John Moore, CPA, joined Parkland in January 2015 from Carolinas HealthCare System in Charlotte, N.C., where he served as Vice President/Chief Financial Officer since 2008.
 There he was responsible for financial operations, patient accounting, Health Information Management, patient access, information systems, communications and wound care.

 Moore earned a Bachelor of Business Administration degree from Baylor University.
 He is a Certified Public Accountant, and a member of the Healthcare Financial Management Association.